14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Arteriors Slater Table Lamp | Arteriors](https://homeeleganceusa.com/products/arteriors-slater-table-lamp): The totemic Arteriors Slater is imagined in ivory ricestone with a radiating, fossil-inspired design pattern.
 The sculptural table lamp rests on a bracketed
   Updated: 2025-12-03T12:42:30Z
   Price: $937.99 USD
-- [Arteriors Nordic Table Lamp - Final Sale | Arteriors](https://homeeleganceusa.com/products/arteriors-nordic-table-lamp-final-sale): Old-world pots used throughout the ancient world, similar in shape to the base of the Arteriors Nordic, were crafted through a technique our artists today still
-  Updated: 2025-12-07T17:41:51Z
-  Price: $865.99 USD
 - [Arteriors Vickers Side Table | Arteriors](https://homeeleganceusa.com/products/arteriors-vickers-side-table): The Arteriors Vickers Side Table is a paradigm for natural sophistication.
 A thin piece of rattan pole is wrapped continuously around the polyresin frame to
   Updated: 2025-12-08T12:21:27Z
   Price: $2,045.99 USD